 - A foul-smelling vaginal discharge that may be green or yellow

 Results from a Cervical Cone Biopsy

 The cone-shaped tissue sample taken from your cervix is sent to the lab for analysis.
 If cancer is found, you may need further, more invasive tests.
 It’s possible that you may need a total hysterectomy, which removes your uterus and cervix.
 It’s also possible that the tests will come back cancer-free.

 Your procedure may have removed the precancerous or cancerous cells from your cervix, allowing healthy cells to grow back.
 Every case is different.
 Talk to your OBGYN about your concerns before you agree to a cervical cone biopsy.

-All symptoms/diagnoses should always be evaluated with a thorough consultation and examination by your gynecologist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.
+All symptoms/diagnoses should always be evaluated with a thorough consultation and examination by Dr. Zelmanovich, New York gynecologist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.
 The cervical cone biopsy procedure, indications, options, risks/benefits should always be discussed with your gynecologist.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult ob/gyn doctor about your specific condition.
 Only a trained, experienced board certified gynecologist can determine an accurate diagnosis and proper treatment.

 Do you have questions about Cervical Cone Biopsy procedure?
-Would like to schedule an appointment with nationally recognized NYC OBGYN specialist, Dr. Pedram Bral of Manhattan Women’s Health and Wellness, please contact our office for OBGYN consultation.
+Would you like to schedule an appointment with nationally recognized NYC OBGYN specialist, Dr. Anat Zelmanovich of Manhattan Women’s Health and Wellness?
+Dr. Zelmanovich is one of the best obgyn nyc, among the top obgyn specialists in the region and 2018 America’s Top Gynecologist.
+Please contact our office for gyn consultation.

 ☎ (212) 533-4575